smartcontractkit/documentation/docs/Node Operators/fulfilling-requests.md

 >
 > IN OLDER VERSIONS: Go to `configuration` in your node.
 You'll see `ACCOUNT_ADDRESS`.
 This is the address of your node.
 Send this address ETH.
 You can find testnet ETH on various [faucets](../link-token-contracts/).
 If you don't see `ACCOUNT_ADDRESS` there, check the 'Keys' tab and scroll down

+## Address Types

+Your node works with several different types of addresses.
+Each address type has a specific function:
+- Node address: This is the address of your Chainlink node wallet.
+The node requires native blockchain tokens at all times to respond to requests.
+For this example, the node uses ETH.
+When you start a Chainlink node, it automatically generates this address.
+You can find this address in the Node's GUI under `ACCOUNT_ADDRESS`.
+- Oracle contract address: This is the address for contracts like `Operator.sol` or `Oracle.sol` that are deployed to a blockchain.
+Do not fund these addresses with native blockchain tokens such as ETH.
+When you make API call requests, the funds pass through this contract to interact with your Chainlink node.
+This will be the address that smart contract developers point to when they choose a node for an API call.
+You can find this address in the Node's GUI under `YOUR_ORACLE_CONTRACT_ADDRESS`.
+- Admin wallet address: This is the address that owns your `Operator.sol` or `Oracle.sol` contract addresses.
+If you're on OCR, this is the wallet address that receives LINK tokens.

 ## Deploy your own Oracle contract

 - Go to [Remix](https://remix.ethereum.org/#optimize=true&version=soljson-v0.4.24+commit.e67f0147.js&url=https://docs.chain.link/samples/NodeOperators/Oracle.sol) and expand the gist menu